Lee182/OpenTorah/README.md

 Again its probably good to dive in and read the [introduction](http://docs.mongodb.org/manual/core/aggregation-introduction/) and concepts on aggregation
 <br/>
 Here are some things you can do
-Find the numbers of words without an translation eng: '[x]'
+Find the numbers of words without an translation eng: '[x]'?
 ```
 db.torah.aggregate([
   // Filter by book or other fields using $match